Humbugs/Humbugs.github.io/_products/jelly-belly-sours.md

 height: 75
 depth: 20
 weight: 150
-meta_description: Jelly Belly Sours only £3.30.
+meta_description: 'Jelly Belly Sours only Ãº3.30.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand: Jelly-Belly
 type: [Chewy]
 flavour: [Sour]